JRPayos/IoT-Lab-Exp2/README.md

 1st 12V Lamp included in the system, controlled by MOSFET, served as a dimmable lamp that depends on the alert state.

 ## Implementation Part E
 2nd 12V Lamp included in the system, connected via Relay module which served as a switched lamp that depends on the alarm state.
+The different 4 alert tones (A_NONE,A_CONFIRM,A_WARN,A_ALARM) are also included to represent each alert state

 ## Implementation Part F
 Combining all functions and actuators to present each individual alert state